aadarshjr123/Automation-on-whatsapp/README.md

 # Automation-on-whatsapp
-Its an code using selenium for the automation of whats app application.
+Its an code using selenium for the automation of whatsapp application.